jic035/BIMM182/README.md

 ### Q5
 I used Python.
-I spent about 10h in this homework.
+I spent >10h in this homework.
 I did not discuss with anyone.
-I looked at Piazza posts and Discussion slides.
+I read Piazza posts and Discussion slides.
 Hint for Q4 is helpful.
 I looked up some code online ([Matplotlib reference](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist.html)) and used my CSE181 local alignment code (line 26 through 70 in `locAL.py`).